-The assignment, worth 20% of this 10-credit module, is comprised of a report which should not be more than 10 pages (excluding appendices but including 4-5 references).
-The report can be written together as a group, but there needs to be a clear indication of the contribution of each individual student, and this is weighted at 20%.
+The assignment, worth 40% (C1-1 30% report + C1-2 5% presentation + C1-3 5%CAD) of this 10-credit module, is comprised of a report which should not be more than 10 pages (excluding appendices but including 4-5 references).
+The report can be written together as a group, but there needs to be a clear indication of the contribution of each individual student, and this is weighted at 30%.